jorgeviana/open-chat-london-school/README.md

 # open-chat-london-school
-### Bootstrapping the project
+### How the project was bootstrapped

 Using [this archtype](https://thepracticaldeveloper.com/archetypes) to create a simple Java 8 application.
-We also set interactive mode to false for convenience.
+We also need to set interactive mode to false, otherwise the script will want to talk to you...

 Before pushing to Github, the ```open-chat-london-school``` repository has to be created.
 Visit https://github.com and create the repo!